mzonski/asus-aura-rgb-linux/README.md

 # my-pc-rgb

-A unified RGB controller for PC components not supported by OpenRGB.
+A unified RGB controller for my PC.

 ## Background